MercyMarkus/mercymarkus.com/content/posts/2025/series/dtc-dez-jan-2025/dtc-dez-2025-module-2.md

       password: k3str4
 ```

-- The fix for the `03_postgres_dbt.yaml` connection error was slightly different and required the hostname of my local computer defined in the file (`host` variable).
+- The fix for the `03_postgres_dbt.yaml` connection error was slightly different and required the hostname of my local computer defined in the file i.e. `host` variable.
+I got this by running the `hostname -I` command in a terminal and selecting the first IP.

+> If you prefer a GUI, you can also find it through the overview tab of the **Systems Monitor** (on `Fedora` it's in the **Network & Systems** Chart) or under Network **Settings** on `Ubuntu`.

 #### Previous Block